-Studies of mangrove ecosystem valuation in Indonesia have been carried out such as Malik et al (2015b) which estimates that annual mangrove total economic value (TEV) in Takalar District, South Sulawesi ranges from 4,000 to 8,000 USD per hectare, compared to commercial aquaculture that provides net benefits of 3,000 USD per hectare.
+Studies of mangrove ecosystem valuation in Indonesia Tave been carried out such as Malik et al (2015b) which estimates that annual mangrove total economic value (TEV) in Takalar District, South Sulawesi ranges from 4,000 to 8,000 USD per hectare, compared to commercial aquaculture that provides net benefits of 3,000 USD per hectare.
 Indrayanti et al (2015) studied the value of mangrove ecosystem services in Blanakan Subang Bay, West Java obtained the TEV at Rp.
 3,815,790,110.97 per year for 782.34 ha mangrove area.
 Other study by Suharti et al (2016) found the total value of mangroves in East Sinjai with a total area of 758 ha was Rp.
 37,535,809,496 per year.

 Mangrove ecosystem management in Indonesia.
 Management of mangrove ecosystems faces a complexity of problems.
 Mangrove ecosystems as renewable resources provide various types of life support products (Kusmana 2015a), but the ecosystem is subjected to continuous pressure due to natural factors and human activities.
 Based on the literature reviews, mangrove ecosystem received considerable attention in the theme of ecosystem management in Indonesia.
-The aspects of the study and coverage area of the studies are diverse, including the conceptual (Effendy 2009; Kusmana 2015a), biophysical analysis (Fahrian et al 2015; Zurba et al 2017), social analysis (Ritohardoyo & Ardi 2011; Harahab 2011; Kustanti et al 2015; Febryano et al 2015), economic valuation (Ruitenbeek 1992; Saprudin & Halidah 2012), institutional (Suharti et al 2016; Kuvaini et al 2017), and regulation (Sunyowati et al 2016).
-Other

-AACL Bioflux, 2019, Volume 12, Issue 1. http://www.bioflux.com.ro/aacl studies were done on sustainability status (Mukhlisi et al 2014; Theresia et al 2015; Karlina et al 2017), system model (Datunsolang 2016) and management strategies (Wijayanto et al 2013; Yenny et al 2017; Lugina et al 2017).
-The studies generally focused on the sustainability and socio-economic aspect.
-The management of mangrove ecosystems that comprehensively focuses analyze ecosystem services and institutional structure is still relatively limited.
+The aspects of the study and coverage area of the studies are diverse, including the conceptual (Effendy 2009; Kusmana 2015a), biophysical analysis (Fahrian et al 2015; Zurba et al 2017), social analysis (Ritohardoyo & Ardi 2011; Harahab 2011; Kustanti et al 2015; Febryano et al 2015), eanomic valuation (Ruitenbeek 1994; Saprudin & Halidah 2012), institutional (Suharti et al 2016; Kuvaini et al 2017), and regulation (Sunyowati et al 2016).
+Other studies were done on sustainability status (Mukhlisi et al 2014; Theresia et al 2015; Karlina et al 2016), system model (Datunsolang 2016) and management strategies (Wijayanto et al 2013; Yenny et al 2017; Lugina et al 2017).
+Those studies are generally focused on sustainability and socio-economic aspect, while the study on analysis ecosystem services and institutional structure are still limited.